boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Fixed bug with tab permalinks on some setups
+* Fixed bug in the way parent Doc is pre-selected on Edit screen dropdown

 = 1.3.1 =
 * Fixed issues with Doc creation when groups are disabled
 * Fixed several bugs occurring when group association was changed or deleted